Stephen-Kamau/KNN_Classifer_From_Scatch/README.md

 ## The Classifier is able to perfom well with over 50% accuracy
 ## Passing accuracy scored by the sklearn classifier of KNN..
 ## Feel free to modifier it to improve accuracy..

+## The model was trained with 3000 images ..